-In this tutorial, we will show you how to install and configuration of Magento on your Ubuntu 16.04 server.
-For those of you who didn’t know, Magento is one of the worlds most widely used applications for managing E-Commerce sites.
-Magento is fully customizable to meet the user’s requirements and allowing them to create and launch a fully functional online store in minutes.
+In this tutorial, we will show you how to install and configuration of Magento on your Ubuntu 16.04 LTS.
+For those of you who didn’t know, Magento is one of the world’s most widely used applications for managing E-Commerce sites.
+Magento is fully customizable to meet the user’s requirements and allows them to create and launch a fully functional online store in minutes.
 Magento employs the MySQL relational database management system, the PHP programming language, and elements of the Zend Framework.

 - Analytics and Reporting – the script is integrated with Google Analytics and offers many different reports.

-- Order Management – create orders through the admin area, create multiple invoices shipments and credit memos, call centre order creation option.
+- Order Management – create orders through the admin area, create multiple invoices shipments and credit memos, call center order creation option.

 - Checkout – one-page checkout, SSL support, checkout without having an account.